AI Receptionist Call Recording Options

 Can callers request copies of their recorded calls?

-Under privacy laws like GDPR and Australia's Privacy Act, individuals can request access to their personal data, including call recordings.
-Most platforms allow you to export specific recordings to fulfill these requests.
-Trillet makes this easy with per-call export options.
+Under privacy laws including GDPR and Australia's Privacy Act, individuals can request access to their personal data, which can include call recordings.
+Most platforms let you export specific recordings to fulfill these requests, and Trillet supports per-call export so you can hand over a single conversation without exposing your whole archive.

 Do call recordings count against storage limits?